aaronchan1227/cleansubtitles/README.md

 `python3 cleansubtitles name_of_file.txt`

-Cleaned files will be stored in /CLEANED sub directory.
+Cleaned files will be stored in the /CLEANED sub directory.